joshiemoore/cl_matmul/README.md

 # cl_matmul

-multiplying matrices with OpenCL, how many GFLOPs can we get?
+multiplying square matrices with OpenCL, how many GFLOPs can we get?